 If you’re interested in learning more about Let’s Move!
 Child Care, and how to meet the five best practice goals, come to a Let’s Move!
 Child Care Training.

 This is a free, two full day, training for child care providers who are committed to healthy early care.
 As a child care provider you will learn about how to incorporate healthy nutrition and physical activity into your child care program.
 You will also be ready to guide families and children in your care towards better health through healthy nutrition, increased physical activity, and limited screen time.

-- Saturday, April 16th, 2016 in Grangeville at the Soltman Center
+- Saturday, April 8th, 2017 in Lewiston, ID at the Public Health Department

-- Saturday, April 30th, 2016 in Grangeville at the Soltman Center
+- Saturday, April 29th, 2017 in Lewiston, ID at the Public Health Department

 - LMCC Training Flyer

 For more information please download the LMCC Training Flyer located on the right hand side of the screen.
 Funding for this conference was made possible by Grant 6NU58DP004804-03-01 from Centers for Disease Control (CDC).